FAQs

 CAN A PERFUME CHANGE MY MOOD?

 Yes.
 One of the most remarkable characteristics of perfume is its ability to influence our emotions almost instantly.
-Studies have shown that scents can stimulate or, on the contrary, calm us, promote good or bad moods, evoke positive or negative memories and give birth to sweet dreams.
+Studies have shown that scents can stimulate or calm us, promote good or bad moods, evoke positive or negative memories, and give rise to sweet dreams.
 Aromatherapy, the art of healing with aromatic essential oils, is based on the principle that the aroma of essential oils has the power to influence mood.

-Ann Gottlieb, a perfume consultant who participated in the development of Calvin Klein perfumes, declares that “Most of the substances used in aromatic products with supposed therapeutic virtues are in fact based more on tradition and folklore than on science.
-However, more and more studies show that we can influence mood through scents.
-Soon, perfumes will no longer just make you smell pleasant, but they will also have a real psychological effect. »
+Ann Gottlieb, a perfume consultant who helped develop Calvin Klein fragrances, says: "Most of the substances used in aromatic products with supposed therapeutic properties are actually based more on tradition and folklore than on science.
+However, a growing number of studies show that we can influence mood through scents.
+Soon, perfumes will no longer just make you smell pleasant, but will also have a real psychological effect."

 Studies show that the smell of peppermint or lily of the valley increases alertness at work.
 In Tokyo, a company diffuses a light scent of peppermint in its offices to improve productivity.
 Another company sprays different scents through the air conditioning system, for the same purpose.
-A whiff of citrus helps start the day off on the right foot.
-A discreet floral scent promotes concentration mid-morning and afternoon.
-A touch of cedar seems to relieve fatigue at lunch and late afternoon.
+A whiff of citrus helps start the day on the right foot.
+A subtle floral scent promotes concentration in the mid-morning and afternoon.
+A touch of cedar seems to relieve fatigue at lunch and in the late afternoon.

-Since the limbic system controls both smell and emotion, it makes sense that certain scents have the power to stimulate or relax the senses.
+Since the limbic system controls both smell and emotions, it makes sense that certain scents have the power to stimulate or relax the senses.

-“Where you want to be kissed,” said Coco Chanel… or where the skin is warmer, because heat helps diffuse and amplify the aromas of a perfume.
-The “pulse points” (see below), warmed by the good circulation of the blood, close to the surface of the skin, are perfect activators for perfume.
+“Where you want to be kissed,” Coco Chanel said… or where the skin is warmer, because heat helps diffuse and amplify the aromas of a perfume.
+“Pulse points” (see below), warmed by good blood circulation, close to the surface of the skin, are perfect activators for perfume.

 Spray the perfume about 20 cm from your skin.
-The fragrance will last longer if it is sprayed evenly over a large area rather than liberally over a small area.
+The perfume will last longer if it is sprayed evenly over a wide area rather than generously over a small area.

-Should you rub your wrists together to dry off the perfume?
-No – it ruins the notes and blunts their development.
+Should you rub your wrists together to dry the perfume?
+No – it damages the notes and dulls their development.

-Perfumes follow an upward movement – they must therefore be applied to several pulse points, and not just the base of the throat for example.
-A spray on the back of the knee is particularly effective.
-As you move, body heat causes the scent to rise to your nose.
+Perfumes travel upwards – so you need to apply them to multiple pulse points, not just the base of your throat, for example.
+A spray on the back of your knee is particularly effective.
+As you move, your body heat will lift the scent up to your nose.

 WHERE ARE MY PULSE POINTS?

-On the inside of the wrists, on the elbow, on the temples, under the earlobe (not behind), in the crook of the neck, warm, at the base of the throat, behind the knees and wherever you feel the beating of your heart.
+Inside the wrists, in the elbow, on the temples, under the earlobe (and not behind), in the hollow of the neck, nice and warm, at the base of the throat, behind the knees and everywhere you feel your heart beating.